webtechnick/CakePHP-Facebook-Plugin/readme.markdown

   * New callback feature for FacebookHelper::init() (page refresh is still default).
   * Nicer FacebookHelper::share() now uses Router instead of environment and $this->here
   * Optimization, Moving __syncFacebookUser to after Controller->beforeFilter() so $noAuth can be changed in the beforeFilter if need be.
-* 2.6.0: Updated Facebook PHP SDK.
+* 3.0.0: Updated Facebook PHP SDK 3.1.1.
 FB->getSession() is no longer available, user FB->getUser() instead.
-* 2.6.1: Updated Facebook PHP SDK to version 3.1.1 Javascript SDK and PHP OAuth SDK now talking to one another again.
+* 3.1.0: Added new facebook social features (registration and send)
+  * FacebookHelper::registration() creates a registration form prepopulated with their facebook information.
+  * ConnectComponent::registrationData() a useful shortcut to parsing a successful registration post to facebook.
+  * FacebookHelper::send() creates a nice send button.

 # About Plugin
 * Blog: <http://www.webtechnick.com/blogs/view/229/CakePHP_Facebook_Plugin_Auth_Facebook_and_more>